geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 Well, if it was already implied, then it's already implied.

 **Chenyu** [00:44:41]
-Okay, it's double, so...
-Yeah, it's a double the bounty, but...
+Okay, it's double, so..
+Yeah, it's a double the bounty, but..
 But you got the idea.
 We want to support most of them.
-I understand that in the ONNX spec, there are some very weird ones that we would never care about, and we'd probably not be able to do anyway, but we want to support... almost all of them.
+I understand that in the ONNX spec, there are some very weird ones that we would never care about, and we'd probably not be able to do anyway, but we want to support.. almost all of them.

 **Geohot** [00:45:01]